Strongly Recommended Courses

 Business or Economic Interests

-Including Antitrust Law, Basic Bankruptcy, Business, Securities and Tax Planning, Commercial Transactions*, Copyright Law, Corporate Finance, Corporate Counsel Seminar, Health Law Organization and Finance, Land Use Planning, Law of Financial Institution, Managed Care Seminar, Mergers and Acquisitions, Mortgage Banking Law, Negotiation and Drafting for Close Corporations, Patent Law, Secured Transactions*, Securities Regulation, Trademark and Unfair Competition Law.
+Including Antitrust Law, Basic Bankruptcy, Business, Securities and Tax Planning, Commercial Transactions*, Copyright Law, Corporate Finance, Corporate Counsel Seminar, Health Law Organization and Finance, Land Use Planning, Law of Financial Institution, Managed Care Seminar, Mergers and Acquisitions, Mortgage Banking Law, Negotiation and Drafting for Close Corporations, Patent Law, Payment Systems*, Sales and Leases*, Secured Transactions*, Securities Regulation, Trademark and Unfair Competition Law.
 A balanced program will introduce a student to business problems and the underlying logic attached to the law’s treatment of business arrangements.
 While the Law College requires each student to take Business Enterprises as a foundation for practice, a prudent program for any law student will include other business-related courses, some of which will also foster the intensive study of an intricate statute.

 Experiential Learning: Methods, Clinical or Practical Experience and Cognate Courses